peterhenryfirst/send-logentries/README.md

 }));
 ```

-You can measure time for your async functions:
+You can also measure time for your async functions:

 ```javascript
 var idTimeStamp = sl.start();